Lemoncode/promises-ts-samples/01 Simple Fetch/readme.md

 member.login = gitHubMember.login;
 member.avatar_url = gitHubMember.avatar_url;

-if (member.id=1457912){
+/* This sentence will provoke an error */ if (member.id=1457912){
   let error = new Error(`<p>${member.id} shouldn't be in the response...</p>`);
   throw error;